ritikarora995/AI-ResearchMate/README.md

 ## 🌟 Overview

-AI Research Assistant is a full-stack application that combines the power of Google's Gemini AI with a seamless browser-based interface.
+AI ResearchMate is a full-stack application that combines the power of Google's Gemini AI with a seamless browser-based interface.
 Simply highlight any text on a webpage, and get instant AI-powered summaries and related topic suggestions.

 ## ✨ Key Features